Type II Diabetes: Free

 1. Triple therapy by adding a DPP-4 inhibitor, pioglitazone, a sulfonylurea, or an SGLT-2 inhibitor (canagliflozin or empagliflozin).
 Note: dapagliflozin is recommended only in combination with metformin and a sulfonylurea, not pioglitazone, and ertugliflozin only in combination with metformin and a DPP-4 inhibitor, if a sulfonylurea or pioglitazone is not appropriate.

-What would be of relevance in this case (If his compliance was excellent), is the section about second-line treatment not being effective, and what to add in third line.
+What would be of relevance in this case (If his compliance was excellent), is the section about second-line treatment not being effective, and what to add in third-line.
 Given that he is already on Metformin and a DPP-4, then the next step could either be an SGLT-2 or a Sulfonylurea, depending on his Qrisk and preferences.
 Undoubtedly the sulfonylurea would be better at bringing the blood sugars down, but would increase his risk of Hypos and may cause problems with his driving.
 Therefore in this instance, adding in an SGLT-2 would be the better option, especially as it’s likely his Qrisk is greater than 10%.

 Now that you have finished the case, click below to select another one.